-Since the OBC, capital costs have increased by 7% (outturn) and reduced by 7% (approval sum) but the impact on the scheme has a marginal impact on revenue.
-Examined in the context of the overall Vascular capital costs, there is no circumstance where the other options in the OBC options appraisal would now be preferred to the current option, as a result the options appraisal has not been revisited.
+Since OBC, capital costs have marginally changed, and as a result of a review of revenue costs the overall financial position of the scheme is improved over that shown in the OBC.
+Examined in the context of the overall Vascular capital costs, there is no circumstance where the other options in the OBC options appraisal would now be preferred to the current option, and as a result of this the options appraisal has not been revisited.

 The 'Do Nothing approach' is not a viable solution for this project.
-Future designation of vascular services is dependent upon the co-location of Cardiology/Cardiothoracic services and the provision of a Hybrid Theatre.
-The 'Do Nothing' option (i.e. not transferring the service) not only jeopardises the future provision of vascular services at UHL but also impacts upon UHL's site wide reconfiguration programme of which this project is seen as the first key enabler.
+Future designation of vascular services is dependent upon the co-location of Cardiology/Cardiothoracic services.
+The 'Do Nothing' option (i.e. not transferring the service) not only jeopardises the future provision of vascular services at UHL but also impacts upon UHL's site wide reconfiguration programme of which this project is seen as a key enabler.